GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 layout: 'layouts/doc-post.njk'
 title: 'User-Agent reduction'
 subhead: >
-  Limit passively shared browser data to reduce the volume of sensitive information which leads to fingerprinting.
+  User-Agent reduction limits passively shared browser data to reduce the volume of sensitive information which leads to fingerprinting.
+The reduction is now complete.
 description: >
-  Limit passively shared browser data to reduce the volume of sensitive information which leads to fingerprinting.
+  User-Agent reduction limits passively shared browser data to reduce the volume of sensitive information which leads to fingerprinting.
+The reduction is now complete.
 date: 2021-11-09
-updated: 2023-08-01
+updated: 2023-09-23
 authors:
   - alexandrawhite
 ---

-## Implementation status

-{% Partial 'privacy-sandbox/timeline/ua-ch.njk' %}

 ## What is User-Agent reduction?